delipouya/sciRED/README.md

 ## Installation
-Please make sure to install the following packages **before installing sciRED**: numpy, pandas, scanpy, statsmodels, seaborn, umap-learn, matplotlib, scikit-learn, scipy, xgboost, scikit-image, [diptest==0.2.0](https://pypi.org/project/diptest/0.2.0/)
+Please make sure to install the following packages **before installing sciRED**: numpy, pandas, scanpy, statsmodels, seaborn, [umap-learn (>=0.5.6)](https://pypi.org/project/umap-learn/), matplotlib, scikit-learn, scipy, xgboost, [scikit-image] (https://pypi.org/project/scikit-image/), [diptest==0.2.0](https://pypi.org/project/diptest/0.2.0/)

 ## Tutorial

 Follow [tutorial-1](https://github.com/delipouya/sciRED/blob/main/tutorial1_scMixology.ipynb) and [tutorial-2](https://github.com/delipouya/sciRED/blob/main/tutorial2_stimulatedPBMC.ipynb) to learn how to use sciRED.
-These tutorials introduce the standard processing pipeline and indicate application of sciRED on the scMixlogy and stimulated PBMC datasets.
+These tutorials introduce the standard processing pipeline and demonstrate the application of sciRED on the scMixology and stimulated PBMC datasets.
+Further details about the input datasets are available in the manuscript.
+The data processing scripts are available in the _data_prep_ folder.

 ## Citation